Virgin Media O2 Logo in white

 ADSL has very slow upload speeds (1–3 Mbps), making tasks like video calls, uploading photos, or backing up files frustratingly slow.
 Fibre often offers symmetrical speeds, meaning uploads can be just as fast as downloads (e.g., 100 Mbps up and down).
 This is great for sharing large files, live streaming, or using cloud services without delays.

 Fibre is far more reliable because it isn’t affected by distance or interference.
 ADSL speeds drop the farther you live from the telephone exchange, and copper wires can struggle with electrical interference from things like weather or nearby appliances.
-Fibre-optic cables don’t have these issues, so your connection stays strong and stable, whether your video calling, working from home, or streaming.
+Fibre-optic cables don’t have these issues, so your connection stays strong and stable, whether you're video calling, working from home, or streaming.

 Fibre is built to handle future tech needs, like smart homes, virtual reality, or 8K video streaming.
 ADSL, with its aging copper lines, can’t keep up with these demands.
 Fibre is therefore it’s the best long-term choice for speed and adaptability as internet needs grow.